Where to Buy

 GBM Assessment (Score: 8.5/10)

-With its immortal declaration that all animals are equal but some are more equal than others, Animal Farm stands as one of the most devastating political satires ever written.
+With its immortal declaration that all animals are equal but some are more equal than others, Animal Farm stands as a devastating political satires ever written.
 Orwell's allegorical fable of a farmyard revolution that descends into tyranny offers a razor-sharp critique of Soviet communism and the corrupting nature of power.
 The novella has become a core educational text worldwide, read by millions as both a compelling story and a warning about authoritarian rule.

 World War II, 1942-1945